 BULLY - AMERICAN BULLDOGS & USA - ENGLISH BULLDOGS

-All shine in our puppies and adults, from their first moments next to their mothers to their relaxing golden years.
+Our pups and adult bulldogs are well taken care of on our 8 acre lot, and from their first moments next to their mothers to their relaxing golden years, they are sure to enjoy their time here!
 We love each one of our dogs and we know that you will too!

 BullDan Kennels is currently working with other kennels to continue breeding a variety of Johnson and Bully type dogs.
 All dogs are registered with the ARF, NKC, and the English Bulldogs AKC.

 BullDan Kennels is a private American and English bulldog breeder in Northeast Georgia, specializing in raising fun, loving, healthy bulldog pups.
 We are dedicated to owning and breeding American and English bulldogs that display the best attributes of the breed and continue to complete hearts and homes.
 Our pups come from specially selected, award-winning parents to ensure beautiful markings, shining coats, and strong physiques.

 We work with our dogs daily to help cultivate good temperaments and sociability.
 Puppies are exposed to other dogs and different people to help them adjust to diverse environments and promote fun, playful personalities.
 The Bulldog’s steadfast loyalty, easy-going character, and adoring nature all shine in our puppies and adults.

 To find your champion show dog or a loyal addition to your family, see our heart-stealing puppy pictures and videos on our available pups!